Skip to Main Content

 To improve adult dietary habits, start with kids

-A new study just confirmed what most of us already suspect: kids and teens get an alarming percentage of their calories from junk food.
-What’s worse is that this percentage is increasing: Over a 20-year period ending in 2018, the amount of energy kids got from ultraprocessed foods rose from 61.4% to 67.0%.
+A 2021 study just confirmed what most of us already suspect: kids and teens get an alarming percentage of their calories from junk food.
+What’s worse is that this percentage is increasing: Over a 20-year period ending in 2018, the amount of energy kids got from ultra processed foods rose from 61.4% to 67.0%.

 The pandemic has only accelerated the problem.
-According to the CDC, an estimated 22% of children and teens were obese last August, up from 19% a year earlier.
+According to the CDC, an estimated 22% of children and teens were obese in August 2021, up from 19% a year earlier.

 This all has consequences.
-Fatty streaks, the precursors to full blown plaque, are now seen in 50% of children ages 2 to 15 and 85% of 21 to 39 year olds.
+Fatty streaks, the precursors to full blown plaque, are now seen in 50% of children ages two to 15 and 85% of 21 to 39 year olds.
+You can read more about cholesterol in children here

 So what’s the solution?